Best daily deals

 A cardioid pickup pattern can record sound from the front and sides of the unit.

-You might have some luck with the hypercardioid or bi-directional patterns (the figure-eight looking ones) if you have a really good mic placement, but on the whole, you’ll want to avoid those unless you’re doing an interview with two people on either side of the capsule.
-You’ll only want to use the omnidirectional pattern
+If you have a really good mic placement, you might have some luck with the hypercardioid or bidirectional patterns (the figure-eight-looking ones).
+Still, you’ll want to avoid those unless you’re interviewing with two people on either side of the capsule.
+You’ll only want to use the omnidirectional pattern.

 Is the HyperX QuadCast any good?

-Here’s the sticky part of the review where we’d normally ask you to take our word on something.
+Here’s the sticky part of the review where we’d typically ask you to take our word on something.
 But instead of doing that, we’re going to show you as much as we can.

 Above is a sample audio clip captured with the HyperX QuadCast.
 You can tell there’s a little bit of proximity effect going on, but overall, the quality is pretty decent—definitely good enough to stream or podcast with.
-Of course, you’ll get better results with a treated room, interface, the whole nine yards—but you’ll get a very solid recording with a fraction of the bill or frustration associated with a professional setup.
+Of course, you’ll get better results with a treated room, interface, and the whole nine yards—but you’ll get an excellent recording with a fraction of the bill or frustration associated with a professional setup.

 A chart detailing the frequency response performance of the HyperX Quadcast microphone.

 Like most microphones used over USB, there are certain realities you’re dealing with where quality is concerned.
 However, considering that many YouTubers still use USB microphones to do voiceover, just be aware that you don’t need a Shure SM7B to get usable results online.
-Chances are, the bitrates people are going to have to suffer through are going to prevent you from hearing a huge difference at the end of the day, and that’s why USB microphones are so common in the streaming scene.
+Chances are, the bitrates people will have to suffer through will prevent you from hearing a massive difference at the end of the day, and that’s why USB microphones are so common in the streaming scene.
 Just be sure to manage your environment, and the HyperX QuadCast is a credible USB mic for purposes that don’t include serious music production.

 What’s the difference between the HyperX QuadCast S and QuadCast?